martok/palefill/README.md

 # Pale Moon Web Technologies Polyfill Add-On

 Inject Polyfills for various web technologies into pages requiring them.
-This addon is aimed at UXP and Pale Moon.
+This addon is aimed at Pale Moon and UXP.
 Seamonkey support is mostly untested.
+For others, [see below](#platform-support).

 Polyfills are specified as "fixes" that are applied per domain.
 Fixes currently can be: